What is the minimum income requirement for the expat ruling (30% ruling) in 2026?

 How is the minimum income calculated?

-The calculation of the minimum income for the 30% ruling follows a specific methodology used by the Tax Administration.
+The calculation of the salary standard for the expat ruling follows a specific methodology that is applied by the Dutch Tax Administration.
 It is important to understand which income components do and do not count.

 Income components that count

 The gross annual salary forms the basis for the calculation.
-This also includes holiday pay, bonuses, secondary employment conditions, and the value of a company car.
-These components are considered part of your total employment compensation.
+This also includes holiday pay, bonuses, secondary employment conditions and the value of a company car.
+These components are considered part of the total employment compensation.

-The calculation works as follows: your total gross salary is reduced by 30% (the tax-free portion), and the remaining amount of 70% must meet the minimum threshold.
+The calculation works as follows: the total gross salary is reduced by 30% (the tax-free part), and the remaining amount of 70% must meet the minimum threshold.

 Excluded income components

-Certain income components do not count toward the 30% ruling.
-Pension premiums and severance payments fall outside the ruling.
-One-time payments that are not directly related to your regular work performance are also often excluded.
+Certain income components do not count for the expat ruling.
+For instance, pension contributions sometimes and severance payments always fall outside the ruling.

 What if you fall below the minimum income?